 of angina patients are not receiving an optimal medical therapy6

 Angina is a pain or discomfort in the chest caused by the insufficiency of oxygen in the cardiac cells.
 It often has a squeezing or pressure-like feel in the chest and usually lasts for no more than 2 to 10 minutes.
-Traditionally, typical angina should meet all the following criteria: typical chest pain in terms of quality and duration, it should be provoked by exertion or emotional stress, and it should be relieved by rest and/or nitrates within minutes.1
+Angina typically meets the following criteria: characteristic chest pain in terms of quality and duration, brought about by physical exertion or emotional stress.
+It is usually relieved by rest and/or nitrates within minutes.1

-However, many angina patients suffer from atypical angina.
-These patients do not have a typical chest pain and could complain about: a shortness of breath, excessive sweatiness, extreme fatigue, pain at a site other than the chest, a sensation of indigestion or discomfort in the upper part of the abdomen.
-This complicates angina diagnosis and contributes to its frequent under recognition by physicians and misinterpretation by patients.9
+Many angina patients suffer from atypical angina.
+These patients do not have typical chest pain and may complain about shortness of breath, excessive sweating, extreme fatigue, pain at a site other than the chest, a sensation of indigestion or discomfort in the upper part of the abdomen.
+This complicates diagnosis of angina pectoris and contributes to it being frequently poorly recognized by physicians and misinterpreted by patients.9

-A careful history during the medical visit remains the cornerstone for the diagnosis of chest pain and objective tests are often necessary to confirm the diagnosis.1
+Thorough history-taking during an appointment with your doctor remains the cornerstone for diagnosing chest pain.
+Tests are often necessary to confirm the diagnosis.1

 What causes angina?

 An in-depth understanding of the pathophysiology of angina is essential for timely diagnosis and optimal management.
-In many patients, the underlying pathology is atherosclerotic narrowing and obstruction of one or more major coronary arteries.
-This reduces blood flow to the heart muscle, causes a mismatch between the oxygen demand and delivery and leads to angina attacks.1
+In many patients, the underlying pathology is atherosclerotic narrowing or obstruction of one or more major coronary arteries.
+This reduces blood flow to the heart muscle, causes a mismatch between the oxygen demand and delivery, leading to angina attacks.1

 Angina may also occur in the absence of coronary artery disease and obstructive lesions, or even in the presence of normal coronary arteries.1 The underlying mechanisms of angina in these patients are the functional alterations of the coronary circulation at the level of the coronary microcirculation.1

-This actually is not a rare situation.
-In some registries, almost 2/3 of the newly diagnosed patients don’t have significant coronary obstructions11, which makes clarification of the underlying mechanisms of angina even more important.
+This is actually not a rare situation.
+In some registries, almost two-thirds of newly-diagnosed patients don’t have significant coronary obstructions11, which makes clarification of the underlying mechanisms of angina even more important.

-Implementing healthy lifestyle behaviors is an indispensable part of antianginal management.
-This includes smoking cessation, regular physical activity, healthy diet and maintaining a healthy weight.
+Implementing healthy lifestyle behaviors is an indispensable part of managing angina pectoris.
+This includes quitting smoking, getting regular physical activity, adopting a healthy diet, and maintaining a healthy weight.
 Such lifestyle changes could significantly decrease the risk of future cardiovascular events and death.
 Benefits after implementing healthier lifestyle behaviors are evident as early as 6 months.12

 When it comes to the medical therapy, current guidelines recommend conservative antianginal treatment to control symptoms, prior to invasive coronary artery revascularization.9

-Clinical trials have demonstrated that coronary revascularization is not superior to optimal medical therapy.
-The recent ISCHEMIA trial confirmed that an initial invasive strategy did not reduce the risk of ischemic cardiovascular events or death from any cause.
+Clinical studies have demonstrated that coronary revascularization is not superior to optimal medical therapy in patients with stable angina.
+The recent ISCHEMIA study confirmed that an initial invasive strategy did not reduce the risk of ischemic cardiovascular events or death from any cause compared to medical therapy alone.
 That is why pharmacological treatment intensification is recommended as a first step for angina patients prior to an invasive strategy.13

-Servier, with World Heart Federation, the principal representative body for the global cardiovascular community, and Global Heart Hub, the principal association for patients with CV disease, has launched “Use Heart to Act Now on Angina” each year in April.
-This worldwide campaign aims to raise public awareness about the symptoms of angina, which are often underestimated.
+Servier, with World Heart Federation, the principal representative body for the global cardiovascular community, and Global Heart Hub, the foremost association for patients with CVD, produces campaigns to raise public awareness of the symptoms of angina, which are often underestimated.

-The MyHealthPartner website, developed by Servier, also offers a wealth of certified information on chronic diseases such as angina, enabling patients to better understand their condition, associated risk factors and symptoms.
+The MyHealthPartner website has been developed by Servier and offers a wealth of certified information on chronic diseases such as angina.
+It enables patients to better understand their pathologies, associated risk factors, and symptoms.